mfms-ncsu/galant-js/feature-requests.md

 4. The Algorithm Editor and Graph Editor windows persist after the application is terminated by closing the main window or a Ctrl-C from the terminal.

 5. If you do auto-layout and then move a node manually, weird things happen, i.e., all the nodes move unpredicatably; maybe the auto-layout algorithm runs again.
 There appears to be no way to save the positions of an auto-layout.
 This is vary annoying if the coordinates of the nodes are initially random, as they are for some graphs.
+Note: If user moves an individual node, a new edit state is created, see pages/GraphView/GraphEditOverlay/ContextMenus/ContextMenu.jsx This should also happen when an auto-layout is performed.

 A workaround is to start an algorithm after you do auto-layout and then move the nodes.